 - Sprinkle All Bran® or All Bran Buds® (1-2 tablespoons), wheat bran (1-2 teaspoons) or psyllium husk (1-2 teaspoons) into pudding, yogurt, oatmeal, applesauce, or on top of your favourite cold cereal.
 Add to casseroles, soups, meatloaf, mashed potatoes, baked goods etc.

-- Add 1 rounded teaspoon of Metamucil® or Benefibre™ to beverages
+- Add one rounded teaspoon of Metamucil® or Benefibre™ to beverages.

-- Include 1-2 vegetables with meals and snacks
+- Include one or two vegetables with meals and snacks.

-For a printable version of this information, please click here.
+For a printable version of this information, view the Constipation PDF.

 If you continue to have difficulties with constipation, please consult your family physician or pharmacist for advice.